huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Always give your best, even when no one is watching.
 It's not just about shining.
 It's about fueling your energy and boosting your confidence.
-At the end of the day, you can rest easy knowing you gave it your all.
+At the end of the day, you can rest easy knowing you have made the effort to do the best of which you're capable and gave it your all.

 Be obsessed with being the best in the world at whatever you do professionally.
-Wherever you go, go with all your heart.
+[Go all-in on your obsession.
+It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Wherever you go, go with all your heart.
 Hold yourself responsible for a higher standard than anybody expects of you.

-Try to be legendary in your own way.
-Few people get remembered hundreds of years after they die.
+[Try to be legendary in your own way.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) Few people get remembered hundreds of years after they die.
 Live a life worth remembering.
-You have nothing to lose.
+[You have nothing to lose.](https://www.youtube.com/watch?v=EBtX9vh9KI4) You only lose what you cling to.